jshrader/dea/README.md

 `report.z` = Set this to 'YES' for all runs!
 I don't know why I was silly and set the default to 'NO'

-`slack`, and `convex` should be left at their defaults for your analysis.
+`slack`, and `convex` should be left at their defaults for standard analyses.

 `output` = a list containing *theta* and *lambda*. *Theta* gives the relative efficiency of the vessel (on a scale between 0 and 1) and *lambda* gives the weights on each efficient vessel that the vessel in question should place in order to reach the frontier.
 Another way of saying this is that an inefficient vessel should strive to be a convex combination of some efficient vessels, and *lambda* tells you the weights in that convex combination.
 An efficient vessel should always have a lambda equal to 1 for themselves.
-This is actually the scaling of the variable outputs...ok, I am actually forgetting exactly what *lambda* tells us, so I might get back to you on this.

 Example:
 ```R